merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** :
 + It's weekend and time to complete my session about Docker & Containers.
 + I learned an interesting concept of Docker in Docker.
 It seems to be an important concept.

+## Day 62 : March 8, 2020

+**Today's Progress** :
++ I am exploring more use cases of Docker in Docker.
++ I have start learning new clustering ML algorithm, Spectral Clustering.
+DBSCAN results are not very impressive.